SwissDataScienceCenter/renku/docs/user/firststeps.rst

           data/mydataset/README.rst: 998dd21c, 42a770ef

-There is a lot of information here - first of all, we know that our outputs are out of date.
-Renku tells us that ``readme_renku``, ``readme_science`` and ``wc.out`` are all outdated, and that the reason is that ``README.rst`` used to create those outputs is different from the one currently in the repository.
+There is a lot of information here.
+First of all, we know that our outputs are out of date.
+Renku tells us that ``readme_renku``, ``readme_science`` and ``wc.out`` are all outdated, and that the reason is that the ``README.rst`` used to create those outputs is different from the one currently in the repository.

-Updating our result is simple -- since we recorded all of the steps along the way, Renku can generate a workflow to repeat the analysis on the new data.
+Updating our result is simple.
+Since we recorded all of the steps along the way, Renku can generate a workflow to repeat the analysis on the new data.
 For this, we can use the ``update`` command: